Park Street station (MBTA): Cambridge subway

-Later changes
+1920s–1960s

 A loudspeaker system for announcements was added in 1921.
 The Park Street Information Booth on the upper level, which soon became a Boston landmark, opened on December 15, 1923, and replaced an earlier kiosk in the same location.
 On January 3, 1925, an explosion of celluloid film carried by a passenger injured dozens on a streetcar arriving at the station.

 Although the 1914–15 renovation increased the platform area, the narrow stairways to the lower level still impeded passenger flow.
 The stairway between the lower center platform and the upper northbound platform was replaced with a pair of stairways – one over the other – in a project that was completed in August 1921.
 Widening of the stairs between the southbound platforms was completed on August 22, 1922.
 The stairway between the upper southbound platform and the lower northbound platform was doubled in width, with the bottom half split into two sets in opposite directions.
 That work – partially necessitated by capacity increases in the East Boston Tunnel – was completed on December 24, 1924.
 Finally, widening of the stairs between the upper northbound platform and the lower southbound platform was completed on May 27, 1925.
 These improvements reduced the amount of room available on the north ends of the streetcar platforms, and boarding areas were moved south.

 In July 1922, the Boston Transit Commission proposed the addition of a side platform adjacent to the outer northbound streetcar track, with a passageway under Tremont Street leading to two new entrances at Temple Place.
 Opening the Winter Street Concourse to passengers was also proposed, but was soon rejected by the Department of Public Utilities in favor of continued use as storage space for adjacent businesses.
 A more ambitious 1927 plan by one of the BERy trustees called for new side platforms on both sides of the streetcar level, with a sub-passage connecting the four streetcar platforms, as well as the Temple Place entrances and Winter Street passageway.
 In 1933, the two stairway headhouses on the east side of Tremont Street were replaced with low walls, as had previously been done at Scollay Square and Adams Square.